Flow Motion Fit FAQs

 • Where are you located?

 I have a small home studio in Milton, Florida.
-I’m located behind Big Lots, on Old Bagdad.
+I’m located near Walmart Neighborhood Market, on Old Bagdad.
 To maintain privacy, the exact address will be sent in a confirmation email after booking.

 • Are your classes suitable for beginners, and do I need any prior strength or flexibility to join?

-• If I am brand new to pole/aerial (or fitness in general), what can I expect in my first class?
+• What can I expect in my first class?

 • Is there a weight limit for pole or aerial?